 You already understand that melatonin & pregnancy may not be the best combination.
 And even if there are some theories that melatonin while pregnant can improve some of the indicators, no one is yet certain if the long-term usage cannot do any harm.

 Despite the fact that melatonin is often the research object, the study gap of broader research exists.
 The studies are needed to determine whether or not the melatonin is effective and safe to use for people suffering from insomnia, especially in long-term usage.
-However, the analysis of 19 short-term studies revealed that it took an average of 7 minutes less to fall asleep for people with sleeping disorders.
+However, the analysis of 17 different studies revealed that melatonin increased total sleep duration by 12.8 minutes.

 So, even if it’s unclear if melatonin & pregnancy can be compatible, there are beneficial sides to this drug (of course, in this case, I’m not referring to the pregnant women).